zhou-ran/sashimi.py/README.md

 - Introns can be shown as if they all have a fixed length, e.g. 250 bp.
 This is akin to how Trackplot scales exons, with every base of a given type occupying the same space.
 Because it wasn't trivial to modify the parameters to handle this correctly, this feature is overloaded on the intron-scale option: if it's > 1, it's interpreted as the target genomic length of every intron. (plot_func::init_graph_coords).
 - When `--transcripts-to-show` is specified, unwanted transcripts are dropped immediately upon reading from the GTF file.
 Otherwise, their coordinates linger in the alignments and take up precious space (in file/Annotation.py).

-## Example (in progress)
+## Example

 The example follows the "intron shrinkage" example from the real Trackplot (to find the link, visit [ygidtu/trackplot](https://github.com/ygidtu/trackplot) and click on "readthedocs").
 There are two BAM files.
 Here is the output with introns fixed at 250 nt, exons unharmed (1:1), without any filtering of low-count junctions:

 ![](docs/PTBP3_mod_specific_transcipts.png)

-With --log 10 to see all the low-count junctions:
+With --log 10, we can see all the low-count junctions:

 ![](docs/PTBP3_mod_specific_transcipts_log10_edit.png)